In the South London backyard of a grand brick house sits a shingled one-room cottage, a secret clubhouse peeping out from behind the flower beds.

 Above: Twin skylights keep the inside bright even when it’s cloudy outside.

-Above: With all the doors thrown wide open, the summerhouse’s interior becomes a natural extension of the garden.
+Above: With the doors thrown open, the summerhouse’s interior becomes a natural extension of the garden.

 Above: Meals are taken on the deck, which means less furniture is needed indoors.